 Each intern will have five minutes to present a slide about their experience, which could include …

-Join Indiana INTERNnet and the Indiana Commission for Higher Education (CHE) in celebrating Indiana’s interns!
-Gov. Holcomb has officially recognized July 25 as Indiana Intern Day.
+Join Indiana INTERNnet and the Indiana Commission for Higher Education in celebrating Indiana’s interns on social media for Indiana Intern Day on July 30, 2020!
 The occasion is modeled after National Intern Day – a movement to honor interns and the employers that provide meaningful internship opportunities.

 Make sure your company or school makes the pledge by filling out the online pledge form.
 We’ll send you a digital content kit with sample social media posts, graphics and ways to celebrate interns.